MGallow/SCPME/README.md

 library(SCPME)
 set.seed(123)

-# let us generate data for a quick simulation
+# generate data from a sparse oracle precision matrix we can use the
-# we can use the built-in `data_gen` function
+# built-in `data_gen` function

-# generate 100 samples
+# generate 100 x 5 X data matrix and 100 x 1 Y data matrix
 data = data_gen(p = 5, n = 100, r = 1)

-# default is generated from sparse regression coefficients
+# the default regression coefficients are sparse
 data$betas
 ```